j5gomes/fizzix_buzzix/README.md

 # FizzixBuzzix

-**TODO: An Fizz Buzz implementation to learn the Elixir language
+An Fizz Buzz implementation to learn the Elixir language

 ## Installation